Why My Air Compressor Is Losing Pressure

 What Causes Air Pressure Drop?

-Pressure drop can be caused by any obstruction to airflow that might appear across the various components that comprise a compressed air system.
-If the airflow is restricted due to the presence of gunk in one of the passages, it could lead to a slight loss of air pressure between the unit and end-point application.
+Any airflow obstruction can cause pressure drop.
+If the airflow is restricted due to the presence of gunk in one of the passages, it could lead to a slight loss of air pressure between the unit and the end-point application.
 Some of the biggest pressure drops can be pinpointed to problems at the end-point.
 For example, if you have any leaks in a hose that connects to a pneumatic airbrush, you will inevitably lose some of the air pressure that your compressor generates.

 At the other end of the system, issues might emerge with the separators or filters that could cause a loss of pressure.
 During times when the temperature is at its peak, and the pressurized air reaches maximum flow, you are likely to see the biggest losses of pressure.
 On systems where the regulator that handles the end-point pressure is unable to retain the necessary downstream pressure for the application at hand, the system overall would likely be listed as having excess levels of pressure loss.